MikeAndrson/procyon/README.md

 ![](https://mstrobel.github.io/procyon/procyon.png)

+Just edited a few classes to work on Android.

+NOTES: Now you need to specify DecompilerSettings.RT_JAR explicitly before calling the decompiler.
+Release(s) are available at [here](https://github.com/MikeAndrson/procyon/releases).

+### Procyon

 *Procyon* is a suite of Java metaprogramming tools focused on code generation and analysis.
 It includes the following libraries:

   1. Core Framework